naasking/HigherLogics.Google.Datastore/README.md

 It uses the standard attributes in the `System.ComponentModel.DataAnnotations` namespace to designate the entity keys.
-At the moment, only Int64 keys are permitted.
+At the moment, only Int64 keys are supported.

+# Custom Value Conversions

 Mapping should work for most built in CLR types, including all primitive types, arrays, dates and nested entities.
-If a value conversion is missing, you can specify it as follows:
+You can specify any missing value conversions as follows:

     Mapper.Convert(from: (Value v) => ...create T,
                    to:   (T obj) => ...create Value);

+# Integration with Existing Data

+By default the full type name is used as the entity kind.
+To support integration with existing data sets, you can specify the kind to use for a given type:

+    Mapper.Kind<Foo>("Books");

+# Query Extensions

+You can create a query using one of the following methods:

+    var query = new Query(Mapper.Kind<T>())

+Or:

+	var db = new Google.Cloud.Datastore.V1.DatastoreDb("MyProject");
+	...
+	var query = db.CreateQuery<T>();

+Result sets from datastore return a sequence of untyped entities which you can easily convert to a typed sequence as follows:

+    var results = db.RunQuery(query)
+					.Entities<Foo>();

 # Performance Optimizations